inab/cdw/README.md

   - 1S
       - Determine information required from end-users (business cases)
       - Study of the data resources available
-      - Analysis of the datamodel requirements
+      - Study of the standards available
       - Compilation of the key enabling technologies

   - 2S
+      - Analysis of the datamodel requirements
       - Selection of the adecuate technology
       - First datamodel proposal